 - When you see the Surface logo screen appear, release the Volume Up button.
 The Surface UEFI screen will appear in a few seconds.

-- Go to the Security page, under Secure Boot section click the button Enabled.
+- Go to the Security page, under the Secure Boot section, and click Enabled.

-You can notice that the current setting for Secure Boot is Enabled as displayed in the button label. - On Change Secure Boot configuration dialog, change the option to Disabled.
+You can notice that the current setting for Secure Boot is Enabled, as displayed in the button label. - On the Change Secure Boot configuration dialog, change the option to Disabled.

-- Now go to the Exit page, and click Restart now to save the settings and restart your Surface.
+- Now go to the Exit page, click Restart to save the settings, and restart your Surface.

-- After rebooting, if you see a red bar with an unlock icon in the middle of the screen, it means the Secure Boot is successfully disabled.
+- After rebooting, if you see a red bar with an unlock icon in the middle of the screen, the Secure Boot is successfully disabled.

-When you finish your OS installation, you should re-enable the Secure Boot option to protect your Surface from malware and to remove the red bar on your device’s boot screen when it startup.
+When you finish your OS installation, re-enable the Secure Boot option to protect your Surface from malware and remove the red bar on your device’s boot screen when it starts.
 To do so:

 - Follow all the steps above to go to the Security page.